Perspective | She will ‘age out’ of foster care in two months. Her hope: That lawmakers will make sure young people like her aren’t pushed out during the pandemic.

 “I’ve had times in my life where I’ve had nothing, where I’ve had to choose between paying a bill or eating, and I’m like, ‘I need water and light,’ ” Deshala says as she sits in her room at the group home where she’s been living since she entered foster care at the age of 16.
 “I’ve been unstable my entire life.
 This is the only stability I’ve had for four years.”

 In a couple of months, on Dec.
 23, Deshala will turn 21.
-For her, that milestone birthday won’t just mark a “coming of age” moment when she’s suddenly seen as mature enough to drink legally, gamble in Vegas and drive for Uber.
+For her, that milestone birthday won’t just mark a coming-of-age moment when she’s suddenly seen as mature enough to drink legally, gamble in Vegas and drive for Uber.

 It will also mark the moment she’s supposed to “age out” of foster care.